mosip/documentation/docs/mobile-application.md

 ![](_images/app-install-launch-process.jpg)

 ## Generating and storing of credentials
 A resident can generate a Verifiable Credential(VC) by either using a UIN or a VID.
+Also, they can generate credentials for their family or friends on the same phone.

 Detailed steps on generating and sharing credentials are given in the user guide [here](https://github.com/mosip/documentation/blob/1.2.0/docs/mobile-id-app-user-guide.md).

 The process of generating a credential is shown below
 ![](_images/app-generating-credential-process.jpg)